 Superior manages its portfolio of companies from its corporate office, which is responsible for carrying out strategy, allocating capital, making acquisitions and divestitures, managing risk and succession planning.
-The 40 employees at head office include executive management, treasury, legal, tax, financial reporting, business development, risk and compliance, investor relations, information technology, business transformation and corporate secretarial functions.
-Each business is managed by a strong, experienced team that is compensated to maintain and grow cash flow, achieve financial performance and to meet certain sustainability objectives.
+The 43 employees at head office include executive management, treasury, legal, tax, financial reporting, business development, risk and compliance, investor relations, information technology, human resources, business transformation and corporate secretarial functions.
+Each business is managed by a strong, experienced team that is compensated to maximize earnings, generate cash, ensure that capital is allocated efficiently and to meet certain sustainability objectives.